dreamportdev/Osdev-Notes/04_Memory_Management/01_Overview.md

 While writing the support for paging, independently there are few future choices we need to think about now:

-* Are we going to have a single or mulitple address spaces (i.e. every task will have it's own address space)?
+* Are we going to have a single or mulitple address spaces (i.e. every task will have its own address space)?
 If yes in this case we need to keep in mind that when mapping addresses we need to make sure they are done on the right Virtual Memory Space.
 So usually a good idea is to add an extra parameter to the mapping/unmapping functions that contains the pointer to the root page table (for _x86\_64 architecture is the PML4 table).
 * Are we going to support User and Supervisor mode?
 In this case we need to make sure that the correct flag is set in the table entries.

 ## VMM - Virtual Memory Manager

-The VMM works tight with paging, but it's a layer above, usually it's main features are:
+The VMM works tight with paging, but it's a layer above, usually its main features are:

 - Exists per process/running program.
 - Sets up an environment where the program can happily run code at whatever addresses it needs, and access data where it needs too.